stollander33/docs/docs/users/user_guide.md

 ### Differences between start and restart

 The two commands (`rapydo start` and `rapydo restart`) can be quite confusing and it can be difficult to understand when to use one and when the other.
 The start command is based on the `docker-compose up` command and it is able to start the docker containers.
 The restart command is based on the `docker-compose restart` command and it is able to restart the main service of a container.
-Furthermore the start command is able to re-create the container when docker definition changes (e.g. an environment variable changed, a volume is added, porting mapping is changed, docker image is rebuilt, etc).
+Furthermore the start command is able to re-create the container when the docker definition changes (e.g. an environment variable changed, a volume is added, porting mapping is changed, docker image is rebuilt, etc).

 Use the start or the restart command depends from the kind of changes that you need to deploy.
 If the changes are at docker level, then you have to use the start command.
 If the changes are at software and service level, you have to use the restart command.

 ### Automatic certificate renew by using crontab

-To make sure your certificate is always up-to-date you can setup a cron job to automatize the certificate renew.
+To make sure your certificate is always up-to-date you can setup a cronjob to automatize the certificate renew.
 You can configure crontab to perform this work for you.

 Crontab have some limitations due to the simplified environment used to execute commands, to overcome that limitations you have to:

-1. provide absolute path to your rapydo executable (probably `/usr/local/bin/rapydo`)
+1. provide absolute path to your RAPyDo executable (`/usr/local/bin/rapydo` in most cases)
 2. set `COMPOSE_INTERACTIVE_NO_CLI=1` to prevent Compose to use the Docker CLI for interactive `run` and `exec`operations.
-3. enable `--no-tty` flag to disable pseudo-tty allocation (by default docker-compose run                         allocates a TTY, not available from crontab)
+3. enable `--no-tty` flag to disable pseudo-tty allocation (by default docker-compose allocates a TTY, not available from crontab)
 4. you will haven't access to the command output.
 If you desire, your can redirect the output on a file

 The following crontab entry is able to renew the SSL certificate every Monday at 00:00 AM

 ```
-0 0 * * 1 cd /your/project/path && COMPOSE_INTERACTIVE_NO_CLI=1 /usr/local/bin/rapydo ssl --no-tty > ~/cron.log 2>&1
+0 0 * * 1 cd /your/project/path && COMPOSE_INTERACTIVE_NO_CLI=1 /usr/local/bin/rapydo ssl --no-tty > /your/project/data/logs/cron.log 2>&1
 ```

 ## Known issues post-upgrade

+### Neo4j fails to start in RAPyDo 0.7.4

+RAPyDo 0.7.4 changed the uid/gid of the neo4j user in the corresponding container.
+Previosuly created database can have wrong permissions and fail to start due to permission denied.
+You can fix it by changing the ownership of the data folder with your own user (the user you use on the host machine).

+If you deployed neo4j from a local folder (e.g. `data/graphdata` ) you can simply change the ownership:

+`chown -R your_user:your_group data/graphdata`

+If you deployed neo4j from a docker volume (this is the default) you have to perform this operation from inside the container.
+You can execute a volatile neo4j container and change the ownership of the data folder:

+`rapydo volatile neo4j`

+`chown -R neo4j:neo4j /data`

 ### Errors when submitting celery tasks in RAPyDo 0.7.3